mono-of-pg/ModelProvisioner/README.md

 - **Protection of Unconfigured Models**: Models from endpoints not in the ConfigMap are ignored and protected from deletion.
 - **Capability Discovery**: Optionally enable discovery for each backend to automatically test and set model capabilities like tool use and vision.
 - **Regex Overrides**: Define regex patterns to manually set or override model capabilities, providing precise control over the configuration.
+- **Regex Filter**: Filter models by regex to only add matching models.

 ## Prerequisites